KiaraMartin/Final_Project_for_Peckham_DAZ_Introduction_to_Data_Science/Project_Thought_Process_and_Reflections.md

+# Project Thought Process and Reflections

-# Initial thoughts and project planning process
+## Initial thoughts and project planning process

 Initial hypothesis: When the rainfall volume decreases and the hours of sunshine increase so will the diagnostic rate of sexually transmitted infection (STI)s increase due to more socialisation between sexual partners.